voxable/cui-glossary/glossary-terms/chatbot.md

 # Chatbot

 Noun.

-#### What is a chatbot?
-A chatbot is an application that is designed to be used with a chat interface or messaging channel.
-The main mode of interaction is text messaging which makes chatbots a type of conversaitonal interface.
+A web application with which users interact via a messaging channel.
+A type of conversational interface.

+##### More Detail
 Chatbots can consist of structured messages as well as free-form, natural language conversation.
+Common messaging applications for which chatbots are built are SMS, Facebook Messenger, Slack, Skype, Telegram, Kik,

 ![A Facebook Messenger Chatbot](https://github.com/voxable-labs/cui-glossary/blob/master/images/chatbot.jpg?raw=true "A Facebook Messenger Chatbot")
 A Facebook Messenger Chatbot